shengjunlin/CLASS-GreG-note/README.md

 (4,5,6) are area, position, width for the <code>moment</code> case.
 The output file is in the ASCII format.

+To obtain FITS files, we need to convert the ACSII files to GILDAS first; then convert them to FITS files.

+        GREG1\column x 2 y 3 z 4 /file File ! read ra_offset, dec_offset, mom0 from a area file
+        GREG2\rgdata x y z /blanking 0 ! create a regular grid !
+Another way is to interpolate to a finer meash or create from a irregular sampling !
+GREG2\random_map 100 100 /blanking 0

+        GREG1\set system equatorial 1950 ! coordinates
+        !
+Define a projection: RA0, Dec0, rotation, proj. type
+        !
+Some type options: gnomonic  (makes CTYPE1|2='-----TAN') !                    azimuthal (makes CTYPE1|2='-----ARC')
+        !                    radio     (makes CTYPE1|2='-----GLS')
+        GREG2\projection 4:07:50 25:02:13 0.0 /type gnomonic
+        !
+Set the offset unit used by the input File GREG1\set angle_unit second

+        !
+Save as an image (*gdf)
+        GREG2\write image mom0.gdf
+        !
+Save a fits file
+        VECTOR\fits mom0.fits from mom0.gdf

+Afterwards, we need to correct the header values for CTYPE1|2 to be 'RA---XXX' and 'DEC---XXX' if they were '-----XXX'.

 ## 8. <a name="other"></a>Other ##